What is Environmental Justice?

 Historically, minorities, low income, and limited English proficiency communities have carried the burden of living in close proximity to hazardous facilities and have been exposed to increasing pollution.
 The goal of MDE's EJ initiatives is to ensure fair, just, and impartial treatment of all individuals, especially those in communities with EJ concerns who have often been overlooked.

 All residents of the State of Maryland have a right to live, learn, work, and play in a clean and healthy environment.
-MDE's internal EJ policy and implementation plan prioritizes public participation with communities with EJ concerns at the begining and throughout MDE's permitting process.
+MDE's internal EJ policy and implementation plan prioritizes public participation with communities with EJ concerns at the beginning and throughout MDE's permitting process.